If you want your hydrangeas to bloom big every year, you have to fertilize them at the right time.

 At this stage, you should use a fertilizer high in phosphorus.
 As I mentioned earlier, phosphorus is the nutrient that will lead to bigger and brighter blooms.

-Note: For Fall blooming varieties, you should delay this application till late summer.
+Note: You should delay this application until late summer for Fall blooming varieties.
 The idea is to fertilize hydrangeas just before they begin to bloom.

 Mulch in Early Spring: